kstenerud/streamux/streamux-specification.md

 #### No-Response Messages

 Messages may be designated in your protocol to not require a response.
-A "no-response" message is a request that is either guaranteed to succeed, or something that the requesting side will never care about the result of.
+A "no-response" message is a request that is both guaranteed to succeed, and something that the requesting side will never care about the result of.

 Upon sending a "no-response" message, its ID is returned to the ID pool immediately after being sent.
 This also means that "no-response" messages cannot be canceled.
 Choose carefully when designing your protocol.

-The following OOB message types are identified as "no-response" in Streamux (any additional "no-response" message types must be explicitly identified in your protocol specification):
+The following message types must be identified as "no-response" in Streamux based protocols:

 * [Alert](#_alert-message)
 * [Disconnect](#_disconnect-message)